Why do images look different when posted through Sendible?

 My image looks compressed and pixelated

-Social sites, especially Facebook, prioritise fast loading images over high quality ones, which is why you might experience that your images look compressed after being posted to your social account.
+Social sites, especially Facebook, prioritise fast loading images over high-quality ones, which is why you might experience that your images look compressed after being posted to your social account.

 Facebook will automatically resize and format your photos, so they’ll display properly on their site and in the apps.

 Facebook recommends three width sizes: 720 pixels, 960 pixels, and 2048 pixels wide.
-For photos the ideal size would be 2048 px wide.
+For photos, the ideal size would be 2048 px wide.

-For the highest quality cover photo, you want to upload an image that is 851 x 315 pixels and that’s less than 100 KB.
+For the highest quality cover photo, you want to upload an image that is 851 x 315 pixels and less than 100 KB.

-The colours look different on my image
+The colours look different in my image

-Because of this the correct colour profile to use is RGB or sRGB, if you would like your images to display the colours as intended across all computers.
+Because of this, the correct colour profile to use is RGB or sRGB, if you would like your images to display the colours as intended across all computers.